Kalsoy Island aerial view

 By Verified Expert

-Kalsoy boasts 13 mountain peaks along the narrow island from south to north.
+The isle boasts 13 mountain peaks along the narrow island from south to north.
 Roads and four different tunnels connect the villages on the island where you will find 11 valleys.
 The island offers tranquillity and ultimate relaxation in breathtaking surroundings.

-Map for Kalsoy
+Map with Kalsoy Island marked

 • Syðradalur